Prime-TITAN-CameraMan/termux-desktops/README.md

 ## 🐧 How to install proot distributions: Debian <a name=proot-distributions></a>

-Click on the different icons to see how you can install the distribution of your choice.
-All of them have a video explaining the process
+Click on the different textsto see how you can install PRoot distributions of your choice.

+## [Debian]

 ## 💻 How to install Termux Native Desktop <a name=termux-native></a>